ser/beton/README.md

 ### Install and configure Electrum merchant system

 Follow Electrum's documentation: http://docs.electrum.org/en/latest/merchant.html - if not sure, consult #electrum IRC channel @ Freenode.
+Please install websockets service as well, as it is being used by beton.

 ### Install and prepare Beton